lilianag21/pandas-challenge/README.md

 # pandas-challenge
-In the PyBank and PyPoll assignments, I used class resources such as Xpert Learning Assistant.
+In the PyCitySchools assignment, I used class resources such as Xpert Learning Assistant.